International Alliance of Women: History

 The International Alliance of Women, formerly the International Woman Suffrage Alliance, is historically the most important international organization within the bourgeois-liberal women's rights movement.
 The decision for the establishment of the organization was taken in Washington in 1902 by suffragists frustrated at the reluctance of the International Council of Women to support women's suffrage.
-As such the Alliance was a more progressive organization that emphasized legal and political equality between women and men from the onset.
+As such the Alliance was a more progressive organization that emphasized legal and political equality between women and men from the outset.
 The Alliance was formally constituted during the Second conference in Berlin in 1904 as the International Woman Suffrage Alliance (IWSA), and was headquartered in London for much of its history.
 Its founders included Carrie Chapman Catt, Millicent Fawcett, Helene Lange, Susan B. Anthony, Anita Augspurg, Rachel Foster Avery, and Käthe Schirmacher.
+Adela Stanton Coit was also among those associated with the Alliance's foundation in 1904 and later served as its treasurer.

-Amongst subsequent congresses were those held in Copenhagen (1906), Amsterdam (1908), London (1909), Stockholm (June 1911), and Budapest (1913).
-The French Union for Women's Suffrage (UFSF), founded in February 1909, was formally recognized by the IWFA congress in London in April 1909 as representing the French suffrage movement.
+Among subsequent congresses were those held in Copenhagen (1906), Amsterdam (1908), London (1909), Stockholm (June 1911), and Budapest (1913).
+The French Union for Women's Suffrage (UFSF), founded in February 1909, was formally recognized by the IWSA congress in London in April 1909 as representing the French suffrage movement.
 IWSA also started its own monthly journal, Jus Suffragii.
 IWSA, influenced by moderate liberal feminist Millicent Fawcett to take a position against 'militant' tactics in suffrage campaigns, refused membership to the WSPU at their 1906 Copenhagen meeting.

+Board of the International Woman Suffrage Alliance at the 1913 Budapest congress.
+Standing row, left to right: Katherine Dexter McCormick, Adela Stanton Coit, Anna Lindemann, Annie Furuhjelm, Signe Bergmann, Chrystal Macmillan and Rosika Schwimmer.
+Seated row, left to right: Millicent Garrett Fawcett, Carrie Chapman Catt and Marguerite de Witt-Schlumberger.

+At the Budapest congress, the Alliance discussed establishing international headquarters, enlarging Jus Suffragii and moving its publication.
+Coit, as treasurer, reported that £2,000 would be needed for the next two years to fund new headquarters, a paid secretary, an enlarged newspaper and publications; pledges of £2,510 were made.
+After the congress, the official monthly paper moved from Rotterdam to London and the Alliance established its international headquarters there.
+The Headquarters Committee consisted of Catt, Fawcett, Coit and Chrystal Macmillan; Coit chaired it for its first two years, and the three London members held seventy meetings between 1913 and 1920.